talitz/calculate/README.md

 4) Configure a specific watch on the build using Xray

 ## Scaling Up
-But is this solution scalable?
-What happens when we grow, and develop hundreds of features? that creates quite a mess in artifactory.
+Is this solution scalable?
+What happens when we grow, and develop hundreds of features? that creates quite a mess in Artifactory.
 Some features might get old and not relevant, pushed way back to master and can be deleted.
 Well, we have a solution for that as well.

-Delete Old Repositoreis Mechanism.

-1. Extract all the repositories & Filter the repositories created automatically by the CI process
-2. Calculate for which month are we going back to verify who should be deleted
-3. Iterate over all the repositories, delete those by the latest file that was modified 3.1.
-If the repository is empty / latest modified file is older > NUMBER_OF_DAYS_TO_KEEP days 3.1.1.
-DELETE the repository
+Delete Old Repositoreis Mechanism can be an extra step in the CI, that will be responsible to delete old repositories by a parameter configured with NUMBER_OF_DAYS_TO_KEEP.
+For NUMBER_OF_DAYS_TO_KEEP=90, all repositories that their last modified file is before 3 months, will be deleted.

+The step is as following:
 ```shell
     - if: always()
       name: Feature Branch Repository Deletion